 But it’s not as difficult as it may seem at first.
-This article will help you understand the basic concepts behind choosing things like breads and crackers when you shop.
+This guide to clean eating flour will help you understand the basic concepts behind choosing things like breads and crackers when you shop.

 Wheat is a grain.
 It is harvested, and then brought to a mill in its whole state.